Infertility Specialist

 How is infertility determined?

 It depends on how long a couple has unsuccessfully tried to conceive a child.
 The common rule of thumb when it comes to determining whether or not a couple is infertile is the number of consecutive months in which the attempts were made.
-In most cases, Dr. Roberts and his peers consider 12 consecutive months a viable number to determine whether or not a couple may be experiencing fertility issues.
-If one full year goes by without conception, Dr. Roberts makes an infertility diagnosis and develops an effective treatment plan for the couple.
+In most cases, the providers at OB-GYN North Dallas consider 12 consecutive months a viable number to determine whether or not a couple may be experiencing fertility issues.
+If one full year goes by without conception, your provider makes an infertility diagnosis and develops an effective treatment plan for the couple.

 What are common treatment options for women who are infertile?